UT Speech and Hearing Center

 To set up an evaluation:

-Call the receptionist at 471-3841.
-She will ask questions about the problem you want to address and schedule an evaluation.
+Call the UT Speech and Hearing Center at 512/471-3841.
+We will ask general questions to assess the issues you want to address and schedule an evaluation.

 Once intake is completed, you will be mailed or e-mailed:

 - A confirmation letter;

 - An application for the sliding fee scale;

 - A map to the Center (directions available online);